-Our DSL's are: Our DSL is: Stephen Rumball stephen.rumball@ispschools.org.uk telephone: 07810820664, Teresa.aylward@ispschools.org.uk and Franca.baker@ispschools.org.uk
+Our DSLs are Mr S Rumball Stephen.rumball@ispschools.org.uk Mrs. A Hawley Alison.hawley@ispschools.org.uk

 If either the DSL's are not available then the Head Teacher Mrs. Cox number: 07469148409 should be contacted.

 The DSL takes lead responsibility for child protection and wider safeguarding.
 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
 They can be spoken with directly on the school site or can be contacted via the emails detailed.
 They can also be contacted outside the school day or outside of term via the emails detailed.